Frontotemporal dementia is an uncommon type of dementia that causes problems with behaviour and language.

 - brain scans – such as an MRI scan, a CT scan or a PET scan; these can detect signs of dementia and help identify which parts of the brain are most affected, or help rule out other problems with the brain

-- lumbar puncture – to test the spinal fluid; this may be useful to rule out Alzheimer's disease as the cause of symptoms
+- lumbar puncture – to test the spinal fluid (fluid that surrounds and supports the brain and spine); this may be useful to rule out Alzheimer's disease as the cause of symptoms

 Read more about the tests used to diagnose dementia.